paulklemm/regression-heatmap-paper/Cover Letter.md

 The reviewers suggested several works, which need to be discussed as part of the Section **Related Work**.
 Hence, we added:

-* Z.Guo,M.O.Ward,andE.A.Rundensteiner.ModelSpaceVisualization for Multivariate Linear Trend Discovery.
+* Z. Guo, M. O. Ward, and E. A. Rundensteiner.
+Model Space Visualization for Multivariate Linear Trend Discovery.
 In Proc. of IEEE VAST, pages 75–82, 2009.
 * T. Mühlbacher and H. Piringer.
 A Partition-based Framework for Build- ing and Validating Regression Models.
 IEEE Trans. on Visualization and Computer Graphics, 19(12):1962–1971, 2013.
 * A. Maries, N. Mays, M. Hunt, K. F. Wong, W. Layton, R. Boudreau, C. Rosano, and G. E. Marai.
 GRACE: A Visual Comparison Framework for Integrated Spatial and Non-Spatial Geriatric Data.
 IEEE Trans. on Visualization and Computer Graphics, 19(12):2916–2925, 2013.
-* M. Sedlmair, C. Heinzl, S. Bruckner, H. Piringer, and T. Mo ̈ller.
+* M. Sedlmair, C. Heinzl, S. Bruckner, H. Piringer, and T. Möller.
 Visual Parameter Space Analysis: A Conceptual Framework.
 IEEE Trans. on Visualization and Computer Graphics, 20(12):2161–2170, 2014.

 As the **Related Work** section became too lengthy with these changes, we cut the description of the following papers: